yangshun/server-template/README.md

 Pothos Nodes are expected to be added in `src/graphql/nodes` and Mutations in `src/graphql/mutations`.
 When you add a new file, run `pnpm generate-graphql` to automatically pull them into your GraphQL schema.

-### GraphQL Directives
+### Auth scopes

-This template supports two directives to control the visibility of fields in the GraphQL schema:
+This template supports two auth scopes to control the access to fields in the GraphQL schema:

-- `@self` on the field level to make the field visible only to the currently authenticated user (`viewer`).
+- `self` accepts a user ID and will grant access if the id matches the currently authenticated user (`viewer`).
-- `@requiresAuth(role: "User")` or `@requiresAuth(role: "Admin")` on the object or field level to make the field visible only to users with the specified role.
-The `role` is a string that can be anything you want.
+- `role: "User"` or `role: "Admin"` makes the field accessible only to users with the specified role.
+The `role` matches the `Role` enum in the prisma schema.
 You can add your own roles in the Prisma schema and use them here.

 ### JSON Types in the Database